YieldRay/surgecli/README.md

 surgecli teardown mydomain.example.net
 ```

-you may want to upload your site with something like Github Actions, see this
+You may want to upload your site with something like Github Actions, see this

 ```sh
 # first, fetch token from your local machine